 The living room

 Henri Nouwen once wrote: “Hospitality means primarily the creation of free space where the stranger can enter and become a friend instead of an enemy."
 We're not necessarily recommending pulling strangers off the street into your home [though it's been done before].
 But what might happen if we treated the common rooms in our homes as places where strangers could enter and become friends instead of enemies?
 What would that look like?
 Who might we invite in?
-How might we be blessed in the process?
+How might we bless one another in the process?

 The old table you don't want to get rid of but don't know what to do with